loudwhisperer/info-for-the-stormy-folks/README.md

 - Once done you will have the full repo then it is just a matter of changing directories to the Weather or Not and use your preffered method for opening it in a code editor.

 ## Usage

 ## License

 MIT License

 ## Features

-- The user can search any city by name and see the current date, 3 hour weather forecast
+- The user can search any city by name and see the current date and three hour weather forecast by temperature, humidity level and wind speed as well as that fore cast for the concurrent five days
+- User will also get a button at the bottom with the name of previous cities searched that can be pressed so searches do not need to be replicated because why would you care about other you know where you want the weather from unless your bored
+- Previously searched cities are never duplicated so the user will only ever see one button for each city searched
+- All searches are contained in local stprage so they can be deleted in the application tab of any dev tools if your sick of seeing them